andybluntish/Static-Site/README.md

 ## Usage

-1. Clone the repo.
-2. Run `guard`.
-3. Profit.
+Clone the repository and run `bundle install` to install dependencies.
+Run `guard` in the project root to start watching and compiling files.